klkl140/dokoro/README.md

 The main focus is an easy to use device without any unnecessary interface.
 Speach recognition could be a good way to make some necessary inputs like anouncing solos, wedding, ...

 ##current status:
 The hardware seems to work.
 Cards could be moved by the driven rubber bands.
-The servo is mechanically able to move the cards and the whole flow of scanning the cards seem possible.
+The servo is mechanically able to move the cards and the whole flow of scanning the cards seems possible.
 FreeDoko could be compiled and the place of the missing interface is clear.
 Next step is connecting the raspbi to drive motor and servo.
 Im searching for help in every project part.
 Help is given when someone tries to build his own example for development.